The-Hacker-Recipes/The-Hacker-Recipes/docs/src/contributing/donate.md

 # Last donaters

 You can choose to remain anonymous or share your name or profile link (GitHub or X/Twitter) in the donation form (`Name or GitHub/X link to add in our supporters` input.
-Example: `Nickname`, `https://github.com/nickname`, `https://x.com/nickname`, or `https://www.linkedin.com/in/nickname`).
+Name or link examples : `Nickname`, `https://github.com/nickname`, `https://x.com/nickname`, `https://www.linkedin.com/in/nickname`, `[Nickname](https://github.com/nickname)`

 That being said, we thank all of you for your generosity and support (and those who chose to remain anonymous of course 🤫).
 Below is the list of our donaters of the last 12 months, ordered by donation amount, from highest to lowest.